Bobby Orlando: Music career

 French electroclash duo Miss Kittin & the Hacker mention Orlando in their song "Walking in the Sunshine" from their 2001 release, First Album ("I love men like Bobby Orlando / The Flirts composer a long time ago / It makes me laugh a lot, you know / But I don't want to show").

 Orlando has influenced various Eurodisco, tropical house, techno, Italo disco, electronic dance music ("EDM") and hi-NRG releases.
 He has been cited by music historians for his contribution to dance music.

-Activity in the 2010s

-Orlando's most recent releases as of 2016 were: